 While unconditional positive regard can have more than one interpretation, it remains clear that showing it to a client or student requires trust, good communication, and empathy.
-The following resources from our Positive Psychology Toolkit© can help:
+The following free resources from around our blog can help:

 - Anger Exit and Re-Entry

 This worksheet helps clients recognize when best to disengage from conflict or difficult conversations, cool down, and re-engage later to facilitate greater insight and joint problem-solving.

 This list of ten actions helps clients assess whether they managed a conflict effectively to help bring about a positive resolution.

 If you’re looking for more science-based ways to help others communicate better, this collection contains 17 validated positive communication tools for practitioners.
 Use them to help others improve their communication skills and form deeper and more positive relationships.